qmacro/odata-v4-and-cap/slides.md

 # What we'll cover

-In this session we'll look at what the SAP Cloud Application Programming Model (CAP) has to offer for OData V4.
+In this session we'll look at what the SAP Cloud Application Programming Model (CAP) has to offer for the Open Data Protocol (OData) V4.

 > While there is a version 4.01 of OData, the latest incarnation of which is from 2020, this talk covers the more widely known and implemented 4.0 version.